 One of the nation’s most respected osteopathic medical schools, Philadelphia College of Osteopathic Medicine has a long, proud tradition, spanning more than a century, of training osteopathic physicians.REQUEST PROGRAM INFORMATION

-Just minutes from Center City Philadelphia, one of the country’s premier cities for medical education, you will study in a dynamic, highly supportive academic community.
+PCOM is one of the oldest medical schools in Philadelphia, Pennsylvania.
+The Philadelphia area is one of the country’s premier cities for medical education.
+Just minutes from Center City, you will study in a dynamic, highly supportive academic community.

 As a Doctor of Osteopathic Medicine (DO) student, you will learn a holistic approach to health care—treating disease in the context of the whole person, considering the interrelationships of all body systems, as well as factors such as nutrition, environment and psychology.

 In your first and second years, you will pursue an integrated curriculum that introduces both basic and clinical sciences.
 The use of innovative patient simulators as well as standardized patient actors will provide you with experiential learning and proficiency modalities reflective of actual clinical procedure and practice.
-You will also experience four months in our Community Healthcare Centers, where you will be introduced to the realities of patient care in underserved communities.DOWNLOAD PROGRAM BROCHURE
+You will also experience four months in our Community Healthcare Centers, where you will be introduced to the realities of patient care in underserved communities in Philadelphia.DOWNLOAD PROGRAM BROCHURE

 In your third and fourth years, you will hone your skills by working in some of the finest teaching hospitals in the greater Philadelphia area.
 You will be exposed to a broad scope of medical problems, gradually assuming more responsibility under the direction of experienced physicians.
-Through participation in rounds, lectures, conferences, morning reports and case presentations, you will develop skills in history taking, physical examination, differential diagnosis, and invasive and non-invasive procedures.
+Through participation in rounds, lectures, conferences, morning reports and case presentations, you will develop skills in history taking, physical examination, differential diagnosis as well as invasive and non-invasive procedures.

 Through it all, you will have the PCOM community behind you, supporting you in every way to help you become the competent, confident health professional you aspire to be.

-Visit the D.O.
-More website to learn more about the osteopathic profession.
+Visit the Choose DO website to learn more about the osteopathic profession.

 The doctor of osteopathic medicine programs at PCOM are accredited by the Commission on Osteopathic College Accreditation of the American Osteopathic Association.